 Tax Freedom Day Clock Web Widget

-Alert: (3/31/10) The Tax Foundation has just announced that in 2010, Tax Freedom Day will not occur until April 9.
+Alert: (4/2/13) The Tax Foundation has just announced that in 2013, Tax Freedom Day will not occur until April 18 (five days later than last year).

 John Gaver

-Each year, the Tax Foundation publishes a report, in which they have calculated the date on which the average US taxpayer has worked long enough, to earn enough money, to pay all of his taxes for that year.
-For obvious reasons, the Tax Foundation refers to this date as Tax Freedom Day.
+Each year, the Tax Foundation publishes a report, based on published US government data, in which they have calculated the date on which the average US taxpayer has worked long enough, to earn enough money, to pay all of his taxes for that year.
+For obvious reasons, the Tax Foundation refers to this date as, Tax Freedom Day.

-The Tax Foundation has just reported that in 2010 Tax Freedom Day falls on April 9.
-In other words, most Americans will work for more than a quarter of this year, to earn enough money to pay all of their taxes for the year.
+The Tax Foundation has just reported that in 2013 Tax Freedom Day falls on April 18.
+In other words, most Americans will work for just two weeks shy of a third of this year, to earn enough money to pay all of their taxes for the whole year.
+But one of the most interesting and disturbing facts that Tax Freedom Day exposes is that the average America works 11 of those days in order to pay corporate income taxes that are passed along to the consumer.
+Those are the taxes that even affect those living below the poverty line.

-But, that's not the worst of it.
-The Tax Foundation points out that this date does not take into consideration the 1.3 trillion budget deficit which will have to eventually be paid.
+But that's not the worst of it.
+The Tax Foundation points out that this date does not take into consideration the 1.014 trillion budget deficit which will have to eventually be paid.
 It is based only upon projected incomes and taxes for this year.

-The deficit-included date for Tax Freedom, is when Americans would achieve Tax Freedom, if they were required to pay for all government spending this year, including the $1.3 trillion federal budget deficit.
-If that were the case, then Tax Freedom Day would fall on May 17 (see the Tax Foundation chart).
-That will certainly push future Tax Freedom Days further into the year.
+The deficit-included date for Tax Freedom, is when Americans would achieve Tax Freedom, if they were required to pay for all government spending this year, including the one trillion dollar federal budget deficit.
+If that were the case, then Tax Freedom Day would fall on May 9 (see the Tax Foundation chart).
+That will certainly push future Tax Freedom Days much further into the year.

-We began by releasing the Tax Freedom Day Clock simply as a JavaScript clock at the top of web pages in our Tax & Economy section, which is what you see at the top of this page.
-It quickly became very popular, generating lots of traffic and feedback, so a few years ago, we introduced the Tax Freedom Day Clock Macintosh Dashboard widget.
-That got the attention, not only of Mac Users in the USA, but in other countries, as well.
-We received requests from folks in several countries, asking if we would create one for their country.
-It was partially because the greatest number of those requests were for a UK version of the Tax Freedom Day Clock and partially because the necessary tax data for the UK is easily available that we introduced the UK Tax Freedom Day Clock, both as a JavaScript clock on our site and as a Macintosh widget.
+As previously mentioned, we began by releasing the Tax Freedom Day Clock simply as a JavaScript clock at the top of web pages in our Tax & Economy section, which is what you see at the top of this page.
+It quickly became very popular, generating lots of traffic and positive feedback, so a few years later, we introduced the Tax Freedom Day Clock Macintosh Dashboard widget.
+One thing led to another and today, the Tax Freedom Day clock exists in three formats (JavaScript on these pages, Mac Dashboard widget and a Flash web widget) and we have even introduced the UK Tax Freedom Day Clock, in all three formats.

-We have also received many requests to release a version of the Tax Freedom Clock, in a format that can be easily inserted into web pages and blog posts, as a web widget, so here it is.
-Sorry, Brits.
-Yours will follow soon.
+The Flash version of the Tax Freedom Clock, shown below, can be used on a PC or Mac and can be easily inserted into web pages and blog posts, as a web widget.

 It is a Flash applet, so it should work on any web site or blog that allows web widgets (object code or embed code) and display properly on all modern browsers.